<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Daily Management

-Giving daily attention to issues which occur within business as usual.
+Giving daily attention to issues that occur within business as usual.

 Deming cycle